Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference

-Fig.~\ref{figure_framework} shows the overall framework of our LSJSTN model.
-It consists of two components for long- and short-term spatiotemporal patterns learning.
+Figure~\ref{figure_framework} illustrates the overall framework of our Dual SpatioTemporal Network (DualSTN) which consists of two backbone components for long- and short-term spatiotemporal patterns learning.
 The short-term Joint SpatioTemporal Graph Attention Network (JST-GAT) first generates \emph{pseudo nodes} for unknown locations for the following attention blocks.
 Then, stacked graph convolutions and spatiotemporal attention layers are used to learn joint spatiotemporal dependencies, followed by a fully-connected layer to generate short-term inference results.
-At each recurrent step, the long-term Skip Graph Gated Recurrent Unit (SG-GRU) first learns an adaptive adjacency matrix in an inductive approach each time after certain skips.
-Then, the graph GRU utilizes the adaptive adjacency matrices as inputs to encode historical sensor readings and integrates short-term inferences to generate long-term inference results.
+At each recurrent step, the long-term Skip Graph Gated Recurrent Unit (SG-GRU) first learns an adaptive adjacency matrix for the graph in an inductive approach.
+Then, the graph GRU further takes the learned matrix and hidden states to encode current readings.
+Last, it integrates short-term results as the input to generate long-term inference results.
 In the below sections, we first introduce the graph sampling strategy for inductive learning and then describe the details of DualSTN.